Most Common Cleaning Mistakes Homeowners Make

 Regardless of your hard work, cleaning frequently needs to catch up on some areas.
 Even worse, many of these surfaces are frequently touched surfaces that might retain germs and transfer them upon contact.
-In other places, dust accumulation can build up and aggravate allergy problems.
+In other places, like basements, dust accumulation can build up and aggravate allergy problems.
 Additionally, always remember to clean the doorknobs, light switches, and remotes.
 If there are any plants in the house with air ventilation, remember to clean them too.

 6. Using Too Many Cleaning Detergents

 When cleaning, less is always better.
 Therefore, use one or two cleaning detergents and avoid mixing them.
 It might be harmful to use excessive amounts of a cleaning agent.
 Furthermore, see the appropriate quantity specified on the label.
 And resist the urge to use extra simply since you believe it will result in better cleaning.

 7. Using The Incorrect Cleaning Products

 Cleaning materials are all made for different purposes.
 You might reduce the effectiveness of your cleaning efforts by employing the incorrect cleaning materials.
 For instance, granite tables may be damaged by using abrasive chemical cleaners on their fragile top.
 As a result, you need to clean each surface with its specific detergent for better results.